|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Approaching Dayton, Ohio

 This is a resumption of a 3-year-old blog series from back in 2007, a subject that holds an even deeper meaning for me now that these "open roads" have brought me to a new home.
 Even after moving away from West Virginia, a road trip is still my greatest pasttime.
 Routes both old and new are always places I look forward to traveling.
 Thanks to the move to the St. Louis area, I'll have some new routes to add to this series over time.
-For now, the latest installment covers the one last out-of-state storm observing route from my West Virginia days.
+For now, the latest installment covers the one last out-of-state storm photography route from my West Virginia days.

 Part 5: US Route 35 from Scott Depot, WV to Dayton, OH

 View Larger Map

-Although I-64 was by far my most frequently-used westbound highway for storm observing expeditions, there was one other route that, despite my relative infrequency of using it, deserves a feature in this series.
+Although I-64 was by far my most frequently-used westbound highway for storm photography expeditions, there was one other route that, despite my relative infrequency of using it, deserves a feature in this series.
 From Charleston, US Route 35 is the best way to reach the upper Midwest and Northern Plains regions, including the cities of Chicago, Indianapolis and Des Moines.
 It was typically rare for a spring Plains observing trip to require this route, but all of my lightning-observing trips to Chicago utilized this length of US 35.
 In addition to the long trips that carried me past Dayton to Chicago and points north, Route 35 was also a common 'local' observing highway, carrying me to many nighttime lightning outings in southern and central Ohio over the years.

 This highway, like many of my longtime routes, has undergone major improvements over the years - namely being upgraded from two to four lanes for all but a short remaining section in West Virginia.
 Today, Route 35 is interstate-like for most of its length, with only a few isolated places requiring a slowdown from highway speeds.